You Can Get It If You Really Want

-"You Can Get It If You Really Want" is a famous rocksteady song written and performed by Jamaican reggae singer songwriter Jimmy Cliff and released as a single in July 1970.
-A version was recorded by Jamaican singer Desmond Dekker and released within a few weeks of Cliff's version.
-It became a hit in its own right as a single released in a number of markets, reaching number 2 on the UK Singles Chart.
+"You Can Get It If You Really Want" is a reggae song written and originally recorded by Jamaican singer songwriter Jimmy Cliff and released as a single in July 1970.
+Another version, recorded by Jamaican singer Desmond Dekker and released within a few weeks of Cliff's version, became a hit single in a number of markets, reaching number 2 on the UK Singles Chart.